Incomplete Information Robustness: Robustness

 To interpret \eqref{condition1-0}, recall Lemma \ref{elaboration BIBCE proposition 2}, which says every $0$-elaboration has a BIBCE $\bar\sigma$ that is equivalent to a BIBCE $\sigma$ of $(T,\Theta,\pi,u)$, where \eqref{decision rule correspondence 2} holds for all $(a,t,\theta)\in A\times T\times \Theta$.
 Equation \eqref{condition1-0} means that \eqref{decision rule correspondence 2} holds approximately for sufficiently small $\varepsilon>0$ in the case of $\varepsilon$-elaborations.

 \begin{remark} Given the definition of robustness, the motivating example in Section \ref{Introduction} is summarized as follows and illustrates why we focus on BIBCE in our robustness concept.
 We have shown that there exists an $\varepsilon$-elaboration with a unique BNE.
 This BNE is close to the BIBCE in Table \ref{fig3} when $\varepsilon$ is small, but it is not close to any BNE of the analyst's model.
-This implies that the set of BNE for the analyst's model is not robust.
-This is why we adopt BIBCE as the equilibrium concept for the analyst's model.
-We also adopt BIBCE as the equilibrium concept for $\varepsilon$-elaborations.
-This is because there exists an $\varepsilon$-elaboration whose BNE is not the BIBCE in Table \ref{fig3}.
+This implies that the set of BNE for the analyst's model is not robust, so we adopt BIBCE for the analyst's model.
+We also adopt BIBCE for $\varepsilon$-elaborations because there exists an $\varepsilon$-elaboration whose BNE is not the BIBCE in Table \ref{fig3}.
 For instance, the analyst's model is a $0$-elaboration, where every BNE differs from the BIBCE in Table \ref{fig3}. \end{remark}

 \begin{remark} Robustness is defined in terms of a distributional decision rule $\sigma\circ\pi$.
 Thus, a set of BIBCE of $(T,\Theta,\pi,u)$ is robust if and only if the corresponding set of BIBCE of the minimum representation is robust.
 We use this observation to prove our main result. \end{remark}